HeleneHjort/Socialdata/Analysis.md

        width="900"
        height="500"
 />
-    <figcaption>Fig 11: There are many clear spikes in the amount of funding over the years, indicating specific events that are happening. .</figcaption>
+    <figcaption>Fig 11: There are many clear spikes in the amount of funding over the years, indicating specific events that are happening.</figcaption>
 </figure>
-The largest spike, seen in mid-2008, is investments made in the company 'Clearwire' the day before the announcement of a big merger between the company and 'Sprint Nextel [[8]](https://en.wikipedia.org/wiki/Clearwire){:target="_blank"}{:rel="noopener noreferrer"}.
+The largest spike, seen in mid-2008, is investments made in the company 'Clearwire' the day before the announcement of a big merger between the company and 'Sprint Nextel [[7]](https://en.wikipedia.org/wiki/Clearwire){:target="_blank"}{:rel="noopener noreferrer"}.
 A guess as to why the investment size is so significant is Sprint Nextel's investment in the company.
 In general, all spikes show a significant amount of money and how much money flows in startups daily, underlining the importance of startups for economic growth in a country.
 Funnily enough, there were also some spikes in 2010 and 2011, despite only a few short years after the financial crisis in 2008.
 But the standard advice is to buy when the market is down, and someone seems to have taken that seriously, keeping the internet boom alive with big investments in Tesla, AOL, Facebook, Wave Broadband, and Clearwire.
 So now the big question is, besides timing in terms of the market, crisis, and other external factors, are there periods in a year when a company should invest more time in promoting and seeking investments?
 <figure>
     <embed
        type="text/html"